 You can find out if your vehicle passes with TFL’s handy registration plate checker, here.

 What about classic cars?

 If you’re a classic car owner there's some better news.
 Cars built more than 40 years ago (those exempt from VED road tax) will also be exempt from the ULEZ charge.
-That means when ULEZ launches later this year, anything made before 1 January 1979 with a historic vehicle tax will be exempt from the new charge.
+So anything made before 1 January 1979 qualifying for historic vehicle tax will be exempt from the new ULEZ charge.